CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

 -   **decimal scale(decimal variable, decimal lowerBound1, decimal
     upperBound1, decimal lowerBound2, decimal upperBound2)**
-    -   Scale "variable" from a "lowerBound1"-"upperBound1" interval to a "lowerBound2"-"upperbound2" interval.
+    -   Scale “variable” from a “lowerBound1”-“upperBound1” interval to a “lowerBound2”-“upperbound2” interval.

 -   **str map(str variable, str sourceList, str targetList)**
-    -   Map "variable" to a value from the "value" column of the "sourceList" table and return the corresponding value from "value" column of the "targetList" table.
+    -   Map “variable” to a value from the “value” column of the “sourceList” table and return the corresponding value from “value” column of the “targetList” table.

 #### Notes

 -   CAS specific error codes extracted from Perl code:
     -   INFTY =&gt; -1
     -   ERRCODE =&gt; -9999 = Invalid values that are not null
-    -   SPECIES\_ERRCODE =&gt; "XXXX ERRC"
+    -   SPECIES\_ERRCODE =&gt; “XXXX ERRC”
     -   MISSCODE =&gt; -1111 = Empty string ("") - does not apply to int
         and float
     -   UNDEF=&gt; -8888 = Undefined value - true null value - applies